 Peter & Rosemary McNeill, Europambela, Walcha NSW 0427 772856

-Peter and Rosemary McNeill, “Europambela”, Walcha with Francesco Botto Poala, CEO, Reda (right) and Fabrizio Botto Poala, raw material procurement manager, Reda.
+Peter and Rosemary McNeill, “Europambela”, Walcha with Francesco Botto Poala, COO, Reda (right) and Fabrizio Botto Poala, raw material procurement manager, Reda.

 Quality wool is not the only thing Reda look for when they buy Australia’s top superfine wool